Christian Discrimination

 Matthew 7:17

 The Church still holds on to vestiges of inequality, with no evidence of embarrassment.
 For example, on the one hand modern clergymen decry sexual discrimination in Britain, while their Churches practice it, enjoying one of the few exemptions from Equal Opportunities legislation.
 Similarly they acclaim Human Rights legislation although their sole contribution to it was to negotiate exemptions for themselves.
 Such concessions are common around the world.
 European Community legislation upholds the practices of Orthodox monks on the Mount Athos Peninsula.
-Even today females are permitted to defile the peninsula by their presence – not even female animals.
+Even today, in the third millennium, females are not permitted to defile the peninsula by their presence — not even female animals.

 In 2003 the European Union passed laws prohibiting discrimination on religious grounds, making exceptions for organisations with a religious ethos.
 The idea was to allow for jobs, such as Christian priests, for which at least some Christian belief might be reasonably expected in the less liberal Churches.
 Christian groups in the UK immediately started planning ways to exploit this loophole to encompass a wide range of jobs, from science teachers to cleaners.
 All an organisation needed to do was draw up a suitable document confirming its religious ethos, and it would be able to dismiss non-Christians and replace them with Christians.
 A number of Christian charities including the YMCA sponsored a set of guidelines to allow schools and other organisations to exploit the new legislation to weed out non-believers and recruit believers while staying within the new law*.